rbnhd/pipeline-eks-app/README.md

     sudo mv kubectl /usr/local/bin/
     aws eks update-kubeconfig --region $AWS_REGION --name $CLUSTER_NAME
     ```
 7. **Create MinIO service account**: Creates a Kubernetes service account and annotates it with the ARN of the MinIO IAM role.
-This is important for minio to access a specific S3 bucket.
+This is important for **minio to access a specific S3 bucket**.
 This service account used OIDC to assume the role assigned to the EKS cluster.
     ```
     kubectl create serviceaccount minio-serviceaccount
     kubectl annotate serviceaccount minio-serviceaccount eks.amazonaws.com/role-arn=$MINIO_IAM_ROLE_ARN
     ```
 8. **Create MinIO credentials secret**: Creates a Kubernetes secret to hold the MinIO access key and secret key.
     ```
-    kubectl create secret generic minio-credentials
+    kubectl create secret generic minio-credentials --params VALUE
     ```
 9. **Deploy MinIO on EKS**: Deploys the MinIO service to the EKS cluster using the Kubernetes manifests.
     ```